LauHuiQi0920/3007DataVisualizationTeamCyan/poster/_extensions/poster/typst-template.typ

 )

 #block(
-  fill: rgb(247, 245, 245), // Set the background color
+  fill: rgb(243, 241, 241),
   inset: 30pt,
   width: 100%
 )[
   = Introduction
 <introduction>
-Crime in america is a significant concern , the safety and well-being of residents, business and touristism will be impacted severely.
-There is a sharp rise in motor vehicle thefts is up 25% from 2019 to 2022#footnote[#link("https://www.marketwatch.com/guides/insurance-services/car-theft-statistics/");] showing that there is still plenty of improvement required to curb the crime rate.
+Crime in America is a significant concern, impacting the safety and well-being of residents, businesses, and tourism.
+There has been a sharp rise in motor vehicle thefts, which increased by 25% from 2019 to 2022#footnote[#link("https://www.marketwatch.com/guides/insurance-services/car-theft-statistics/");] ,demonstrating the need for continued efforts to curb the crime rate.
 #v(1em)
-Understanding and identifying area with high type of crime are can help the effort of effective law enforcement training and perpetration.
-Data constantly shows that neighborhoods such as South Los Angeles are still prevalent with violent crime#footnote[#link("https://www.latimes.com/california/story/2023-10-12/violent-crime-is-down-fear-is-up-why-is-la-perceived-as-dangerous");];.
-Using statistical past data , using quantifiable information to identify hotspots allows law enforcement agencies allowing efficient dividing of resource better while maximizing safety.
+Understanding and identifying areas with high crime rates can significantly enhance law enforcement training and preparation.
+Data consistently shows that neighborhoods such as South Los Angeles remain prevalent with violent crime#footnote[#link("https://www.latimes.com/california/story/2023-10-12/violent-crime-is-down-fear-is-up-why-is-la-perceived-as-dangerous");];.
+Utilizing past statistical data and quantifiable information to identify hotspots allows law enforcement agencies to allocate resources more efficiently and maximize safety.
 #v(1em)
-Taking a look at a crime distribution around the University of Southern California’s University Park campus on medium #footnote[#link("https://towardsdatascience.com/visualizing-crime-in-los-angeles-14db37572909/");] \(@fig-wsj-on-poster).
-This visualization is display see through blue dots to represent a hit in crime on a specific area, while straight to the point however there are several aspects of the plot can be refine.
+Examining crime distribution in Los Angeles, a Medium visualization focuses on the University of Southern California’s University Park campus, using blue dots to represent crime incidents #footnote[#link("https://towardsdatascience.com/visualizing-crime-in-los-angeles-14db37572909/");] (@fig-wsj-on-poster).
+While straightforward, the plot could be refined for better clarity and impact.
 ]

+#block(
+  fill: white, // Set the background color
+  inset: 30pt,
+  width: 100%
+)[
 = Previous Visualization
+#line(
+  start: (0%, 0%),
+  end: (100%, 0%),
+  stroke: 3pt + rgb(170, 55, 52)
+)
 <previous-visualization>
 #block[
 #block[